Departments & Organizations

 Together with my colleagues, we launched a successful outreach project providing medical care to homeless persons at the St Vincent DePaul Homeless Shelter.
 I worked as Interim Director of Public Health, City of Waterbury CT for 9 months during 2002 which afforded me an opportunity to think broadly about community health and introduced me to Project Access, a coordinated system of charity medical care to improve access and quality of care for uninsured, low income patients.
 In 2004 several colleagues and I obtained a Federal HRSA grant and successfully launched Project Access in Waterbury.
 In my role as Medical Director, I helped recruit over 300 physicians who agreed to provide voluntary care.
 The project remains successful and has donated over $3,000,000 in medical care to date.

-In 2006 I joined Yale Internal Medicine Associates where I provide primary care to a panel of approximately 1300 patients living in the New Haven area.
-Recently, colleagues from the New Haven County Medical Association, the Yale Robert Wood Johnson Clinical Scholars Program,Yale-New Haven and Hospital of St. Raphael’s Hospital have launched Project Access New Haven to improve access to specialty medical care for low-income, uninsured persons living in New Haven.
-Over 200 physicians have agreed to donate medical care so far.
+In 2006 I joined Yale Internal Medicine Associates where I provide primary care to a panel of approximately 1100 patients.
+In 2010, working together with medical specialist colleagues, we launched Project Access New Haven (pa-nh.org) to improve access to specialty medical care for low-income, uninsured persons living in New Haven.
+Over 1400 patients have been seen to date, with over $30 million worth of care donated by physicians.

 I am proudest of these three awards:

 I live in New Haven together with my wife Merceditas Villanueva, MD, Director of the Yale HIV Program.
-We have two children, Maliya age 15 and Ken, age 12, who keep us inspired and humbled.
+We have two children, Maliya age 16 and Ken, age 14, who inspire and humble us!

 Education & Training